Josh Simpson (Australian footballer): Football career

-After spending the most of the 2013 season playing for East Fremantle in the West Australian Football League (WAFL), Simpson was one of ten players brought into the Fremantle side in the final round of the 2013 AFL season against St Kilda at Etihad Stadium, when many senior players were rested ahead of the finals matches.
+After spending most of the 2013 season playing for East Fremantle in the West Australian Football League (WAFL), Simpson was one of ten players brought into the Fremantle side in the final round of the 2013 AFL season against St Kilda at Etihad Stadium, when many senior players were rested ahead of the finals matches.

 Simpson was delisted at the conclusion of the 2014 AFL season after only playing one AFL game for the year.
 He was twice fined by the club during the season and sent to complete a personal development program after failed to board a flight to Sydney with the team in April.